gael12334/gt/README.md

 The main branch will be updated once changes are completed on the "workspace" branch.
 Current workspace branch: https://github.com/gael12334/gt/tree/refactor-28Jan26

+## See Also

+Hexchunk : A lightweight hexviewer and pattern finder for Linux. (https://github.com/gael12334/hexchunk)

 ## Disclaimer

 This is a work in progress.